-- a) Each of the contracting parties may impose or permit to be imposed just and reasonable charges for the use of public airports and other facilities under its control.
-Each of the contracting parties agrees, however, that these charges shall not be higher than would be paid for the use of such airports and facilities by its national aircraft engaged in similar international services. - b) Fuel, lubricating oils, consumable technical supplies, spare parts, regular equipment, and stores on board aircraft of the designated airlines of one contracting party on arrival in the territory of the other contracting party and retained on board on leaving the territory of that party shall be exempt, on a basis of reciprocity, from customs duties, inspection fees and other national duties or charges.
-Such supplies may also be used or consumed free of customs duties and other entrance taxes aboard aircraft while in flight over the territory of the other contracting party.
-With respect to food stores, however, this shall apply only if the food stores are issued for immediate consumption aboard aircraft carrying passengers on international air services exclusively and furthermore if such aircraft can be continuously supervised by customs authorities in case of intermediate landings.
+- (a) Each of the contracting parties may impose or permit to be imposed just and reasonable charges for the use of public airports and other facilities under its control.
+Each of the contracting parties agrees, however, that these charges shall not be higher than would be paid for the use of such airports and facilities by its national aircraft engaged in similar international services. - (b) Fuel, lubricating oils, other consumable technical supplies, spare parts, regular equipment, and stores introduced into the territory of one contracting party by or on behalf of the airline or airlines of the other contracting party or its nationals and intended solely for use by aircraft of such contracting party in international services shall be exempt on a basis of reciprocity from customs duties, excise taxes, inspection fees and other similar national duties, taxes or charges, even though such supplies be used or consumed by such aircraft on flights in that territory.
+Articles so introduced into the territory of a contracting party shall be kept under customs supervision until required for the use provided for in this paragraph or for re-exportation.

-&lt;sup>1 United Nations, Treaty Series, Vol. 15, p.
+1 United Nations, Treaty Series, Vol. 15, p.
 295; Vol. 26, p.
 420; Vol. 32, p.
 402; Vol. 33, p.
 352; Vol. 44, p.
 346; Vol. 51, p.
 336; Vol. 139, p.
 469; Vol. 178, p.
 420; Vol. 199, p.
-362, and Vol. 252, p.
-410.
+362; Vol. 252, p.
+410; Vol. 324, p.
+340; Vol. 355, p.
+418, and Vol. 409.